- About Us

 Q: What is the process for determining the best sign for my needs?

-A: Roeda takes into account what the purpose of the sign is; to inform, direct, announce, or showplace.
-Once this criteria has been determined we will give you our recommendations on the best sign option for you.
+A: Roeda considers the sign's purpose is to inform, direct, announce, or showplace.
+Once this criteria has been determined, we will recommend the best sign option for you.

 Q: How much does a sign cost?

-A: The price of the sign is determined by complexity of design, materials used, and location of installation.
+A: The price of the sign is determined by the complexity of the design, materials used, and installation location.

 Q: How long will a sign last?